rockzaza007/cyber-weather-project/README.md

 3. **Running the Application:**

-    Navigate to the root directory of the project and run:
+    Navigate to the frontend directory of the project and run:

     ```bash
+    cd frontend
     docker-compose up -d
     ```